Treatment for Native American Substance Abuse

 South Coast’s Native American Track reconnects clients to ancestral teachings and Native American practices founded on cultural proficiency.
-Our courses aim to help native and non-native clients break free from the binds of trauma and discover inner resilience.
-We are committed to providing holistic healing opportunities within our indigenous-led programs.
-In doing so, we aim to help our clients cultivate fulfilling, sober lifestyles during treatment for Native American substance abuse.
+Our courses aim to help native and non-native clients break free from the binds of trauma.
+We help you discover inner resilience.
+We are committed to providing holistic healing opportunities within our indigenous-led recovery process.
+In doing so, we aim to help our clients cultivate fulfilling, sober lifestyles during treatment for Native American alcohol and substance abuse.

 We are open 24 hours per day, 7 days per week, 365 days per year.